Quality Assurance

 The AWS rain gauge has a resolution of 0.3 mm and is used for all real-time reporting.
 The standard rain gauge is read to 0.1 mm and is used for all daily and monthly reporting, and long-term statistics.

 The AWS daily rainfall are routinely compared against the standard rain gauge.
-This ongoing comparison evaluates the coefficient that should be applied in the software to provide the highest possible accuracy of the AWS rainfall data.
-Our station metadata contains a record of the applied coefficients.
+This ongoing comparison evaluates the need for a rainfall coefficient in the weather monitoring software to improve the accuracy of the AWS rainfall data.
+Details of the current rainfall coefficient are listed in the station metadata.

 Temperature